DevMiser/Lumina_Frame/README.md

 **Lumina does not respond to its wake word.**
 Check that your USB speakerphone is recognized at card index 1 using `arecord -l`.
 Confirm your PicoVoice access key is correctly entered in `.env`.

+**Lumina does not respond to follow-up questions without the wake word.**
+This is expected behavior in strict mode.
+Say "Hey Lumina" before each new request, or ask Lumina to switch to normal or conversational mode.

 **Image generation fails.**
 If using `Lumina_Frame_Nano_Banana.py`, verify your Google Gemini API key is valid and correctly entered in `.env` and that your account has sufficient credits.
 If using `Lumina_Frame_GPT_Image_2.py`, verify your OpenAI API key is valid and that your account has sufficient credits.